-The third employment-based immigrant visa category applies to skilled workers, professionals, and some other unskilled workers.
-For all EB-3 petitions, a Labor Certification and a permanent, full-time job offer are needed in order for the prospective foreign worker to qualify.
-The Labor Certification ensures that there were no available, qualified U.S. workers for the job.Who Qualifies as a Skilled Worker?
+The EB-3 visa category is for skilled workers, professionals, and some unskilled workers seeking employment-based immigration.
+To qualify for an EB-3 visa, a Labor Certification and a permanent, full-time job offer are necessary.
+The Labor Certification ensures that no qualified U.S. workers were available for the job.

-A skilled worker is someone who is capable of performing skilled labor (which requires at least 2 years of job experience or training) which is not of a temporary or seasonal nature.Who Qualifies as a Professional?
+Skilled workers are people who are able to perform skilled labor that requires at least two years of job experience or training, which is not of a temporary or seasonal nature.

-You must possess a US Baccalaureate Degree (or the foreign equivalent) and show that such a degree is the normal entry requirement into the specific occupation.
-In this case, other education or experience may not be substituted for the conferral of a Baccalaureate Degree.Who Qualifies as an Other/Unskilled Worker?
+Professionals must have a U.S. Baccalaureate Degree or its foreign equivalent and demonstrate that such a degree is the standard requirement for entry into the specific occupation.
+Other education or experience cannot substitute for the Baccalaureate Degree.

-You must be capable, at the time the petition is filed on your behalf, of performing unskilled labor (requiring less than 2 years of training or experience) that is not of a temporary or seasonal nature..Family of EB-3 Skilled Workers
+Other/unskilled workers must be capable, at the time of the petition, of performing unskilled labor that requires less than two years of training or experience and is not of a temporary or seasonal nature.

 Spouses and children under the age of 18 of EB-3 visa holders are considered derivative beneficiaries.
 During the process of applying for permanent resident status (green card), the spouse is eligible to apply for an Employment Authorization Document (EAD) to work in the U.S.